Boat Share | Freedom

 Wardrobe with hanging rails and shelves.

-Bathroom with wash basin, shower bath and toilet (pump out).
+Bathroom with wash basin, shower bath and toilet (cassette).

 Kitchen area with sink, full size 4 ring gas hob, gas grill and gas oven, electric fridge, microwave oven, storage cupboards.